jkeuper/jkeuper.github.io/_posts/2017-10-05-wordpress-plugins.md

 ---
-layout: inner
 title: 'Wordpress Plugins'
-date: 2017-09-26 01:37
+date: 2017-10-05 01:37
 categories: security
-tags: wordpress hack
+tags: wordpress hack vulnerability realworld
 featured_image: '/images/posts/wplogo_plugins.png'
-lead_text: 'The awesomeness of Wordpress plugins probably will give your website a free backdoor´
+lead_text: 'The awesomeness of Wordpress plugins probably will give your website a free backdoor'
+published: false
 ---

 Recently I was asked to give feedback on a new website.
 It uses Wordpress, but why?
 Why not?
 So I researched a bit and was able to give a well-founded answer about the risk of having plug-ins installed.